 For the heart that is designed to worship in a traditional or conservative manner, there are two services available.
-The 8:30 a.m. in the Sanctuary and the 11:15 a.m. in the Great Hall.
+The 8:30 a.m. in the Sanctuary and the 11:00 a.m. in the Great Hall (Sanctuary during the summer months of June and July).
 Diversity is offered through a selection of musical choices and pastoral leadership.
 Visitors will find the majority of our congregants dressed in conservative clothing—from nice slacks or collared shirts to skirts and dresses or coat and tie.

 Parking is available in an assortment of lots.
 Handicap parking and parking for the elderly is reserved in the main parking lot closest to the church.